-The school fully contributes to inter-agency working in line with Working Together to
+- The school fully contributes to inter-agency working in line with Working Together to Safeguard Children 2018 guidance. - The Child Protection and Safeguarding Policy and procedures are implemented and followed by all staff. - All staff are aware of who the DSL is and their role. - Sufficient time, training, support, funding, resources, is allocated to the DSL to carry out their role effectively, including the provision of advice and support to school staff on child welfare and child protection matters, to take part in strategy discussions/meetings and other inter-agency meetings and/or support other staff to do so; and to contribute to the assessment of children. - Provide opportunities for a co-ordinated offer of Early Help when additional needs of children are identified - Ensure Deputy DSLs are trained to the same standard as the DSL and the role is explicit in their job description. - With the DSL ensure adequate and appropriate cover arrangements are in place for any out of hours/out of term activities. - Where there is a safeguarding concern that the child's wishes, and feelings are considered when determining what action to take and what services to provide. - Child-centred systems and processes are in place for children to express their views and give feedback. - All staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures. - That pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online.

-- Safeguard Children 2018 guidance. - The Child Protection and Safeguarding Policy and procedures are implemented and followed by all staff. - All staff are aware of the role of the Designated Safeguarding Lead (DSL), including the identity of the DSL and any deputies. - Sufficient time, training, support, funding, resources, including cover arrangements where necessary, is allocated to the DSL to carry out their role effectively, including the provision of advice and support to school staff on child welfare and child protection matters, to take part in strategy discussions/meetings and other inter-agency meetings and/or support other staff to do so; and to contribute to the assessment of children. - Provide opportunities for a co-ordinated offer of Early Help when additional needs of children are identified - Ensure Deputy DSLs are trained to the same standard as the DSL and the role is explicit in their job description. - With the Designated Safeguarding Lead ensure adequate and appropriate cover arrangements are in place for any out of hours/out of term activities - Where there is a safeguarding concern that the child's wishes, and feelings are taken into account when determining what action to take and what services to provide. - Child-centred systems and processes are in place for children to express their views and give feedback. - All staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures. - That pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online. - Ensure that allegations or concerns against staff, supply staff or volunteers are dealt with in accordance with guidance from Department for Education (DfE) and Merton Children's Safeguarding Partnership - Ensure that statutory requirements are met to make a referral to the Disclosure and Barring Service and additionally in the case of teaching staff the Teacher Regulation Agency where they think an individual has engaged in conduct that harmed (or is likely to harm) a child; or if the person otherwise poses a risk of harm to a child.
+- Ensure that allegations or concerns against staff, supply staff or volunteers are dealt with in accordance with guidance from Department for Education (DfE) and Merton Children Safeguarding Partnership. - Ensure that statutory requirements are met to make a referral to the Disclosure and Barring Service and additionally in the case of teaching staff the Teacher Regulation Agency where an individual has engaged in conduct that harmed (or is likely to harm) a child; or if the person otherwise poses a risk of harm to a child.